Ancorro/MicroserviceA/README.md

-# MicroserviceA - PDF Metadata Scraper
+# Overview: MicroserviceA - PDF Metadata Scraper
 Microservice 'A' for Kelly's project, this program will take a given pdf and scrape the metadata using the PyPDF2 library.
 It searches for a request json file every .5 seconds, when it finds one, it processes the request and gets the metadata for the pdf.
 Then it outputs the metadata to a json file titled "metadata.json" and renames the request json to "processed{x}" where x is an incrementing integer.

 # How to Programmatically REQUEST Data
 The user needs to save a JSON file to the same directory as microservice A with the title "a.json", they dont need to call the program.